 Note that these are comparisons that are not made lightly.
 Plus there is an option for those averse to the sound of the human voice, where the dub version cuts the run-time in half, turning the song into a tense dub chords plus ghostly chorus DJ tool.

-With the eye caught through the headline billing of heavyweights catches, it is the remix that catches the ear.
+With the eye caught through the headline billing of heavyweights producers, it is the remix that catches the ear.
 Recent label signing Tibi Dabo takes ‘Lotus‘ from sweet into bittersweet, with lilting melodies that utterly transform the stark driving tendrils of the original into a summer sunset anthem.
 There are so many details to love – the decaying hi-hat that triggers at the start of each pattern, the unfurling layers of synths, every carefully measured break and pause for reflection.

 Crosstown Rebels has a habit of stealthily issuing an absolute choice package that takes you by surprise, and it is easy to forget what a powerhouse it can be.
 It also had a knack of pairing releases with absolutely stellar remixes.
 ‘Lotus‘ underscores that you should never take anything for granted, and that Crosstown absolutely has still got it.